 - 1:1 point transfers to airline and hotel partners

-Prepaid hotel nights on AmexTravel also earn 5x points.
+Cardholders also earn 5x points on prepaid hotels booked on American Express Travel.
 Most standard consumer travel credit cards earn 2 points or less on travel purchases.

 This card is a good fit if you utilize airport lounges plus the hotel and rental car benefits.

-The Amex Platinum’s annual fee is $550 for the primary card (See Rates & Fees).
-Your first three additional Platinum cards for secondary users costs $175 then $175 each for the 4th card and above.
+The annual fee is $695 (See Rates & Fees) but can be offset with the perks, which are valued at over $1,400.
+Your first three additional Platinum cards for secondary users cost $175 then $175 each for the 4th card and above.
 American Express® Gold Cards are free for each authorized user.

 Learn more: Johnny Jet Recommended Credit Cards

 The Chase Sapphire Reserve® offers a variety of travel and dining benefits:

 - $300 travel credit